 - 4 oz of copper sulphate in part of the water

 - Put 2 oz of hydrated lime in the rest of the water

 The spray should be used immediately as it soon loses its efficiency.
 A wetting agent or spreader-sticker, increases the effectiveness of the spray.

 A copper lime dust may also be used, but the spray is more effective.
-If the dust is used, it should he applied when the foliage is wet with dew.
+If the dust is used, it should be applied when the foliage is wet with dew.

 Good air circulation, as on a slope or an airy site, favors rapid drying of the foliage after rain or heavy dews and tends to reduce injury front botrytis.

 Many gardeners never spray their Madonna lilies and have fair results.
-But generally speaking, any plant on which the foliage is maintained at full efficiency throughout the growing season will turn in a better performance next year than one which loses its leaves, or has their efficiency reduced prematurely by disease.
+But generally speaking, any plant on which the foliage is maintained at full efficiency throughout the growing season will turn in a better performance next year than one which loses its leaves or has its efficiency reduced prematurely by disease.

 What Is Basal Rot?
 How Does It Affect Bulbs?

 Basal rot is a fungus disease of the bulbs.
 The fungus, a species of fusarium, lives in the soil and invades the plant through the roots and the basal plate, causing the bulb to fall apart and the plant to die.

 Above ground symptoms are a premature yellowing of the foliage and stunting of the plant.
 When these symptoms appear, the plant should be dug and the bulb examined.
 Infected bulbs should be destroyed if they are of easily replaced varieties.